 “This is very weird.
 Maybe it’s when the school year starts.
 Nope, Wilson started on Monday, August 25th and they started on Tuesday, August 26th.
 Their school year ends on Thursday, June 11th, ours ends on Friday, June 12th.
 That couldn’t be the difference.
 What's making this difference that lets their first semester end on December 19th?

 “Okay, their first quarter is a week shorter than ours, ending a week earlier on October 17th, at Wilson it's October 24th.
 I can’t tell from their calendar but maybe their second quarter is a week shorter too.
 That's two weeks.
-Wilson has a finals week, they don’t.
+Wilson has midterms week, they don’t.
 That’s three weeks.

 “Okay, that’s it.
 Cut those three weeks out of Wilson’s first semester it would move our last day of school to December 19th, the Friday before the winter break starts.
 Maybe that’s why they do it, so the first semester ends before Christmas.
 Then they probably add the extra weeks to the second semester.”

 “That’ll really mess you up trying to transfer in the middle of the year,” Todd said.
 “I think you need to stay at Wilson for your entire freshman year.”